 - Financial assurances

-Given that these actions and others have yet to be finalised, and it is unknown which of them will require legislative changes, it is premature for the EPA to make a decision on this proposal.
+Given that these actions and others have yet to be finalised, and it is unknown which of them will require legislative changes, it is premature for the EPA to be assessing this proposal.

-We call on the EPA to delay any decisions on this proposal until the WA Government’s ‘Implementation Plan’ is finalised.
+I call on the EPA to stop assessing this proposal until the WA Government’s ‘Implementation Plan’ is finalised.

-If the EPA does not reject this proposal then I strongly recommend the proposal to be set at the Public Environmental Review level.
-Reasons for this are:
+If the EPA does not reject this proposal then I strongly recommend the proposal include the following in the EPA’s Environmental Scoping Document: